Bathroomer is reader-supported. We may earn a commission through products purchased using links on this page. Learn more about our process here

 Another performance metric to note for the water heater is the first-hour rating of the machine.
 As a result, this heater is a better performer than most other water heating devices listed.
 Lastly, all parts of the heater are covered by a decade-long warranty.

-What could be better: This tool will take up a lot of space wherever you decide to install it.
+What are the flaws?
+This tool will take up a lot of space wherever you decide to install it.
 Also, since it sucks the heat out of surrounding air, it might be an inconvenience in cold climates where you need all the heat you can get.

 Having hot water in your faucets is incredibly important, and one of the ways you can get that is by buying a hybrid water heater.
 The tool is efficient and saves you a ton in terms of energy costs.
 However, as we mentioned before, choosing the right hybrid water heater can be daunting.
 That said, it is incredibly less so if you have a buying guide to help you along.